Stratadox/HydrationMapping/README.md

 In cases where objects that are contained in an array should be lazy-loaded, a `HasManyProxies` mapping should be used, where each proxy is configured to load the entire array when called upon.

+Using this mechanism, both lazy and extra-lazy loading is supported through any type of collection, whether it be an array or a collection object.

 #### Bidirectional